 In addition to her passion for dance, Jamie has been dedicated to the field of environmental education since 2001; she held positions as Environmental Educator, Curriculum Specialist, and Education Program Manager in Hawai‘i and now continues the work in northern California where she currently resides.
-Blessed to be part of the vibrant Bay Area dance community, Jamie is currently performing site-specific dance with Lizz Roman and Dancers and CALI & CO in San Francisco.
-She enjoys teaching yoga in her spare time.
+Jamie performs with Lizz Roman and Dancers in San Francisco and enjoys teaching yoga and capoeira in her spare time.

 Jamie holds a master’s degree in Ecological Anthropology from the University of Hawai‘i at Mānoa and has been teaching cultural and biological anthropology at community colleges since 2006.
 She is currently a professor of anthropology at Diablo Valley College.
 She joined LandPaths, whose mission is to foster a love of the land in Sonoma County, first as a board member in 2017 and then as staff in 2018.
 She is passionate about teaching human evolution (and our dysevolution) in the context of our current socio-ecological crisis and climate emergency.
 Her classes focus on the solutions for a sustainable and just future which are dependent on the integration of traditional knowledge systems and modern science.